-‘He Is More Than A Hero’ by Sappho is a seventeen line poem which has been separated into one set of four lines, or quatrain, and five sets of three lines.
-The poem was translated from the original Greek and therefore has not retained any sense of a rhyme scheme, if there was one.
+‘He Is More Than A Hero’ by Sappho is a seventeen line poem that has been separated into one set of four lines, or quatrain, and five sets of three lines.
+The poem was translated from the original Greek and therefore has not retained any sense of a rhyme scheme if there was one.
 Sappho’s poems were written from somewhere around c.630 — c.570 and were meant to be accompanied by a lyre.
 A great number of her poems are now lost, and others, like ‘He Is More Than A Hero,’ only survive in an incomplete form.

 As another point of interest, the term “lesbian” founds its origins within Sappho’s life.
 She was from the Greek island of Lesbos and as most of her poetry dealt with relationships between women, the word “lesbian” arose.

 Summary of He Is More Than A Hero

 The speaker begins this piece by describing the position that a man holds in her mind.
 This person, who does not end up being the main focus of the piece, is like a “god” to the speaker.
 He is “more than a hero” as it is he who is allowed to “sit beside you.”
 The “you” to whom the speaker refers is a woman she is in love with but cannot have.

 The speaker is tormented by the sight of the intended listener of this piece sitting and speaking intimately with her lover.
 In the following sections of the poem, the speaker goes through all the emotions she experiences in her everyday life as she thinks, sees, and tries to speak with this woman.

 Her words are often jumbled, her vision blurred, and her ears clogged with the sound of her own heartbeat.
 She is unable to control her own body and is all of a sudden shaking and covered in sweat.
 The poem concludes abruptly with the speaker describing how her emotions are so strong it feels as if she is often close to death.

 Analysis of He Is More Than A Hero